The Marshall Mathers LP: Legacy and reappraisal

 Since its initial release, The Marshall Mathers LP has been highly acclaimed in retrospective critic reviews.
 It has been regarded by critics as Eminem's best album and has been ranked in multiple lists of the greatest albums of all time.
-According to Acclaimed Music, it is the 192nd most acclaimed album in history.
 In The Rolling Stone Album Guide (2004), Christian Hoard said it "delved much deeper into personal pain [than The Slim Shady LP], and the result was a minor masterpiece that merged iller-than-ill flows with a brilliant sense of the macabre."
 According to Sputnikmusic's Nick Butler, The Marshall Mathers LP stands as a culturally significant record in American popular music, but also "remains a truly special album, unique in rap's canon, owing its spirit to rock and its heritage to rap, in a way I've rarely heard".
 Insanul Ahmed of Complex wrote, "At a time when the Billboard charts were dominated by squeaky-clean pop acts like NSYNC and Backstreet Boys, Eminem offered a rebuttal to the hypocritical American mainstream that criticizes rap music while celebrating—and, worse, commercializing—sex, violence, and bigotry in other arenas.
 This album turned Eminem into a global icon.
 There was a huge amount of hype and controversy around it [...]
 But none of that takes away from its musical achievement.
 This album definitively proved that the Detroit rapper was a gifted lyricist, a brilliant songwriter, and a visionary artist."
-Mike Elizondo, a former collaborator on Eminem's albums, said, “I felt like Marshall was part of this wave with Quentin Tarantino, Pulp Fiction (1994) and Reservoir Dogs (1992) [...]
+Mike Elizondo, a former collaborator on Eminem's albums, said, "I felt like Marshall was part of this wave with Quentin Tarantino, Pulp Fiction (1994) and Reservoir Dogs (1992) [...]
 This next level of art with incredible graphic imagery that Marshall had the ability to paint.
-Love it or hate it he was obviously very skilled at the stories he was telling.”
+Love it or hate it he was obviously very skilled at the stories he was telling."